andaqu/andaqu.github.io/index.md

 layout: homepage
 ---

 Hello!
-I am a Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://pitt.edu/).
-I shall be working under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) within the [Computational Social Dynamics Lab](https://picsolab.github.io/).
+I am a Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://pitt.edu/) I am grateful to be working under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) within the [Computational Social Dynamics Lab](https://picsolab.github.io/).

 My research goal is to study how socially-aware natural language processing systems can provide a better understanding of human social behaviour and bridge societal divides within digital spaces.
 I am also interested in assessing the ethical integrity of such technologies to ensure their safety and responsible use.